 If rent, utilities, and/or your mortgage for your business location is a large and pressing concern, you can allocate 40% of your loan for these costs right away, then use the remainder on payroll.
 You could also use 20% of your loan on rent, and the remaining 80% on payroll.
 Either of these examples will result in 100% of your loan—both the principal and accrued interest—being forgiven.

 Let’s review two ways that you can reduce your PPP loan forgiveness down from 100%:

 Spending More Than 40% of the Loan on Non-Payroll Costs

-Let’s say for whatever reason, you decide to spend more than 40% of your loan funds on rent, utilities, or mortgage interest.
+Let’s say you spend less than 60% of your loan on payroll costs.